MarcGuiselin/wedge/README.md

 ## Building

 Wedge is written in rust so you'll need to [install rust](https://www.rust-lang.org/) on your system.
-Wedge compiles on rust 1.42.0 and newer.
+Wedge compiles on rust 1.39.0 [(here's why)](https://github.com/MarcGuiselin/wedge/issues/1).

 Run `setup.bat` to prepare your environment for building this project.